06393993/kenmyo-arch/README.md

   }
 }
 ```
-Only get operation is supported.
+Given a user, the user can only get the object that his id matches.
 All set operation will be denied.
+The users' identity will store in the header of the HTTP request.

 All the DetectionResults are grouped and indexed by the users who owns the related image and the objects related to them.
 As mentioned, the order will be in the ascending order according to confidence level.